phetsims/vector-addition/doc/model.md

 The _Explore 1D_ screen facilitates exploration of vectors in 1 dimension.

 There are 2 "scenes", which constrain vectors to 1 dimension.
+Selection of the scene is controlled by the radio buttons at the lower-right of the screen.

 In the horizontal scene: